Historic McCormick Ranch to be added to Sonoma, Napa open space

 “From scenic vistas to new hiking opportunities, clean water, climate adaptation and managing land to reduce wildfire risks, McCormick Ranch has it all,” said John McCaull, the Land Trust’s acquisitions manager for the Sonoma Valley.

-As if that’s not enough, the ranch is thought to include a buried treasure – proceeds from long-ago ranch owner Henry McCormick’s sale of a herd of cattle in 1879, which he buried just prior to dying in a hunting accident, taking the secret of the buried treasure with him.
+As if that’s not enough, the ranch is thought to include a buried treasure – proceeds from long-ago ranch owner Henry McCormick’s sale of a herd of cattle in 1879, which he buried just prior to dying in a hunting accident.
+He took the secret of the buried treasure with him.

 Though the Land Trust is in negotiations to purchase the property from family descendant Jim Perry and his sons, they will donate the acreage to Hood Mountain Regional Parks upon its purchase, expected to become final in late 2020.